 Boeseman’s rainbowfish have varying colors that range from blue to orange.
 It usually has a bluish-purple head and an orangish-yellow back.
-These little fish have a calm personality.
+These little fish have a calm personalities.
 They thrive in larger fish tanks as they need ample space to swim around in schools.

 The dwarf rainbowfish species or the neon rainbowfish are native to Indonesia.
-It is one of the smallest rainbowfish types growing to 2 – 2 1/2 inches.
+It is one of the most petite rainbowfish types growing to 2 – 2 1/2 inches.
 They go by a lot of names because of the different shades of color that they can have.
 For example, some exhibit peacock-like colors and have the name Peacock Rainbowfish.

 Axelrod’s rainbowfish is a bluish-grey and silvery-white fish.
-It inhabits the north-western part of Papua New Guinea.
+It inhabits the northwestern part of Papua New Guinea.
 In the wild, they prefer to live in narrow flowing streams with muddy/cloudy water.

 They grow to around four inches long, making them one of the largest rainbowfish.
 To keep these types of rainbowfish in tanks requires little effort as they are hardy fish.

-They get along fine with other fish of the same size but need lots of plants to provide enough hiding places—Axelrod’s rainbowfish like a varied diet that includes algae and live food.
+They get along fine with other fish of the same size but need lots of plants to provide enough hiding places—Axelrod’s Rainbowfish like a varied diet that includes algae and live food.

-Bleher’s rainbowfish are beautiful colored fish with silvery or bluish-green body-color (upper side) that often fades to yellow or red (lower side).
+Bleher’s rainbowfish are beautiful colored fish with silvery or bluish-green body color (upper side) that often fades to yellow or red (lower side).

-The red rainbowfish is one of the largest species of rainbowfish growing up to 6 inches.
+The red rainbowfish is one of the largest species of rainbowfish, growing up to 6 inches.
 Other names are Salmon Red Rainbowfish, Red Irian Rainbowfish, and New Guinea Red Rainbowfish.